-The older I get the more I believe there's no one correct answer for a single question, that everyone who claims knowing the only right answer is a crook.
+The older I get the more I believe there's no one correct answer for any single question, that everyone who claims knowing the only right answer is a crook.

-The point is, it's not bad to read what those productivity gurus have to say, but know that you are the only person who knows how to become more productive.
+The point is, it's not bad to consider what those productivity gurus have to say, but know that you are the only person who knows how to become more productive.